20 Top Chinese Snacks You Must Try Today!

 When you think of China, one of the first things that springs to mind may be Chinese food and the mouth-watering tastes and flavours on offer.

-One arguably underrated part of the culinary culture, which many people from outside China are less familiar with, are Chinese snacks.
+One underrated part of the culinary culture is what many people from outside China are less familiar with, and that's Chinese snacks.

-Today, let's dive into 20 of the best Chinese snacks out there including several of my favourites!
+Today, let's dive into 20+ of the best Chinese snacks out there including many of our top favourites!

 → Shop now: Our handpicked range of Chinese snacks